A Marikeña recounts memories from Typhoon Ondoy’s onslaught in 2009

 For a few months, I would hear countless horror stories.
 A bus from my high school returned from a field trip to find dead bodies splayed on the ground.
 A children’s party occurred at the fast food chain near my house and people were trapped inside.
 Death was everywhere; I could smell it, I could feel it, I could see it.

-11 years ago, our lives were interrupted.
+More than a decade ago, our lives were interrupted.
 We were met with reality—that nature gives and takes away.
 That you can prepare for years and still never be ready.
 That home is not a home without the people in it.
 We were left unscathed, by the grace of God, only with poignant memories that have become part of the fabric of our lives.

 Photography Elisa Aquino